propertyshelf/ps.plone.mls/docs/source/listings/index.rst

 - The :doc:`Recent Listings <recent>`
 - The :doc:`Featured Listings <featured>`
 - The :doc:`Listing Search <search>`
+- The :doc:`Listing Search Banner <search-banner>`

 In the next sections we will show you how you can enable and configure those embeddings.

+We will also take a look at the :doc:`representation of a single listing <detail>`.

 .. toctree::